Oil paint: Extraction methods and processing

-Once the oil is extracted, additives are sometimes used to modify its chemical properties.
-In this way, the paint can be made to dry more quickly (if that is desired), or to have varying levels of gloss, like Liquin.
+Once the oil is extracted, additives such as Liquin are sometimes used to modify its chemical properties.
+In this way, the paint can be made to dry more quickly (if that is desired), or to have varying levels of gloss.
 Modern oils paints can, therefore, have complex chemical structures; for example, affecting resistance to UV.
 By hand, the process involves first mixing the paint pigment with the linseed oil to a crumbly mass on a glass or marble slab.
-Then, a small amount at a time is ground between the slab and a glass Muller (a round, flat-bottomed glass instrument with a handgrip).
+Then, a small amount at a time is ground between the slab and a glass muller (a round, flat-bottomed glass instrument with a handgrip).
 Pigment and oil are ground together 'with patience' until a smooth, ultra-fine paste is achieved.
 This paste is then placed into jars or metal paint tubes and labeled.
+Modern industrial production uses mill rollers to grind pigment and oil together into a paste.

 Pigment

 The color of oil paint is derived from small particles of colored pigments mixed with the carrier, the oil.
 Common pigment types include mineral salts such as white oxides: zinc oxide, titanium dioxide, and the red to yellow cadmium pigments.
 Another class consists of earth types, the main ones being ochre, sienna and umber.
 Still another group of pigments comes from living organisms, such as madder root.
-Synthetic organic pigments are also now available.
-Natural pigments have the advantage of being well understood through centuries of use, but synthetics have greatly increased the spectrum of available colors, and many have attained a high level of lightfastness.
+Synthetic Organic and inorganic pigments have been introduced since the nineteenth century.
+Natural pigments have the advantage of being well understood through centuries of use, but synthetics have greatly increased the spectrum of available colors, and many have a high level of lightfastness.

 When oil paint was first introduced in the arts, basically the same limited range of available pigments were used that had already been applied in tempera: yellow ochre, umber, lead-tin-yellow, vermilion, kermes, azurite, ultramarine, verdigris, lamp black and lead white.
 These pigments strongly varied in price, transparency, and lightfastness.
 They included both inorganic and organic substances, the latter often being far less permanent.
 The painter bought them from specialized traders, "color men", and let his apprentices grind them with oil in his studio to obtain paint of the desired viscosity.

-During the Age of discovery, new pigments became known in Europe, most of the organic and earthy type, such as Indian yellow.
-In the eighteenth century, the developing science of chemistry deliberately tried to expand the range of pigments, which led to the discovery of Prussian blue and cobalt blue.
+During the Age of Discovery, new pigments became known in Europe, most of the organic and earthy type, such as Indian yellow.
+In the eighteenth century, the developing science of chemistry expanded the range of pigments, which led to the discovery of Prussian blue and cobalt blue.
+In the nineteenth century, synthetic ultramarine was introduced, zinc white, viridian, chrome yellow, cadmium colours, aureolin, synthetic alizarin and cerulean blue.
+In the twentieth century, mass production started of titanium white and a new range of lightfast synthetic organic pigments, such as arylide yellow, phthalocyanine and quinacridone.
+Though having mainly an industrial application, these pigments by the twenty-first century had largely replaced traditional types in artistic oil paint also.